ChristinaHsu88/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+** Note: Please run `Mongod` command on a separate tab if connection to MongoDB fails.

 ## TECH STACK
 * Javascript
 * Ajax